wp-plugins/robo-gallery/readme.txt

 = Do you have fade effect for the thumbnails hover? =

 Yes, gallery have fade hover effect

+= How to change font style of the gallery image caption? =

+In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

+= How to rotate uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can rotate source image

 = How to change color of the gallery thumbnails border? =